Gingerpeer/Railway-Backup/README.md

 # Railway Postgresql Backup CLI Using Bun
+ Please take note that this CLI is intended for Macintosh only and Homebrew is required.

+ # Setup Steps:
-Steps to take, create an .env file and add the following details PGUSER
+1. create an .env file and add the following details:
+    - PGUSER
-PGHOST
+    - PGHOST
-PGPORT
+    - PGPORT
-PGDATABASE
+    - PGDATABASE
-YOUR_FILENAME_HERE
+    - YOUR_FILENAME_HERE
-PGPASSWORD
+    - PGPASSWORD

-Then go to types.d.ts and add the environment variables
+2. Then go to types.d.ts and add the environment variables

 To install dependencies: